Over 80% of kids who have used tobacco started with a flavored product.

-Tobacco companies have been hooking our kids for years with enticing flavors like gummy bear, banana smash and “smooth menthol.”
+Tobacco companies have been hooking our kids for years with enticing flavors like gummy bear, mango and “smooth menthol.”
 African Americans have paid the highest price for Big Tobacco’s immoral targeting of racial minorities and low-income New Yorkers.
 To combat the challenge, New York’s City Council wants to protect our kids by limiting the sale of menthol cigarettes and prohibiting the sale of all flavored e-cigarettes.

 GET THE FACTS

 African Americans pay the highest price for Big Tobacco’s immoral targeting of racial minorities and low-income New Yorkers.
 Each year, approximately 45,000 African Americans die from a smoking-caused illness.